 Since that time he has taken many endeavors.
 From purchasing a home, getting married, charity, politics and having children.

 Since he was a kid, and it affected him too, Trave has been an advocate for foster parents and adoption.
-With the birth of his second child, he and his wife have taken in over a TWO dozen children who needed a temporary stable place to stay.
-With the final two placements, he and his wife have begun the process of foster to adopt two children.
+With the birth of his second child, he and his wife have taken in over TWO dozen children who needed a temporary stable place to stay.
+With the final two placements, he and his wife have begun the process of foster to adopt.